benmvp/slides/2016/rwreact/iso-react.md

 - Node is needed to render React components server-side because we need a full-fledged JS interpreter
 - Typically, with "Isomorphic React" you would have a Node/Express web server
   * With help of routing lib like `react-router`, render components to a string included in HTML response
-  * Normally components are efficiently rendered to the DOM client-side
+  * Normally components are just (efficiently) rendered to the DOM client-side
-- Because Eventbrite has existed for a decade, our backend isn’t Node
+- BUT Because Eventbrite has existed for a decade, our backend isn’t Node

 /////